Zhangxin Qaghan

 Zhangxin Qaghan (彰信可汗 (Manifesting sincerity)) or Alp Külüg Bilge Qaghan was the eleventh ruler of Uyghurs.
 His personal name was Yaoluoge Hu (藥羅葛胡).
-He succeeded his uncle in 833.
+He succeeded his uncle Zhaoli Qaghan in 833.

 Reign

-Chinese records state that he sent an embassy lead by Princess Taihe to Tang, accompanied with 7 women horse-archers and two Shatuo captives on 16 June 835.
+Chinese records state that he sent an embassy led by Princess Taihe to the Tang, accompanied with seven women horse-archers and two Shatuo captives on 16 June 835.

-His peace policy with China proved him an unpopular ruler.
+His peaceful policy with China made him an unpopular ruler.
 This led to a rebellion in 839 by the Sogdian official An Yunhe (安允合) and Uyghur minister Chai Lei (柴勒).
-Qaghan was able to defeat and kill them, but a subsequent battle against another Uyghur official, general Jueluowu (掘羅勿) along with the Shatuo chief Zhuye Chixin was lost.
-Zhangxin committed suicide following the battle.
+Qaghan was able to defeat and kill them, but lost a subsequent battle against another Uyghur official, General Jueluowu (掘羅勿) along with the Shatuo chief Zhuye Chixin.
+Zhangxin killed himself following the battle.
 He was succeeded by Qasar Qaghan.